-As an Ottawa Realtor® we specialize in military moves.
-Our team are approved Realtors® with Brookfield for buying and selling in the National Capital Region.
+As Ottawa Realtors®, we specialize in military moves.
+Our team is approved Realtors® with BGRS for buying and selling in the National Capital Region.
 We work in all rural, urban and City locations across the NCR.
 There is a lot of information to take in when it comes to relocating.
-From your initial house hunting trip to the sale of your current principal residence so it is imperative that you have all of the relative information as the process can prove to be overwhelming.
+From your initial house-hunting trip to the sale of your current principal residence so it is imperative that you have all of the relative information as the process can prove to be overwhelming.
 A few things to consider about the process:

 If you are moving from Ottawa

 Preparation, staging and pricing your home are all key components of the selling process; especially for military clientele.
 After all, we are determined to find the perfect price for you; one that is sellable, and within a reasonable time frame so that you, the client, are not leaving money on the table.
 It will be our personal responsibility to have your home professionally appraised and, once completed, provide you with a BGRS Pricing Strategy Report.
 As such, we will ensure that you have all the relevant market information in order to make an informed decision.
 From there, and once we have settled on the price for your home, we will work on implementing a sensible market strategy.
 Having an extensive real estate network from coast to coast, we are more than happy to help you locate a Realtor® best suited for you in your new city.
 Together, we’re in this to help you find a home, no matter where you’re headed.

 What’s your home worth?
 If you have a house to sell please feel free to get in touch.
 I can provide you with a no-obligation market evaluation of your home.

 When looking for a home to purchase, there are many components you might want to consider as a buyer.
 Location, for example, is quite possibly the most important decision you'll have to make.
 Not familiar with how and where to begin?
 Not to worry!
 Here are a few things to consider when choosing a neighbourhood to reside in: